nextcloud/documentation/developer_manual/client_apis/LoginFlow/index.rst

 .. code::

-	nc://login/server:<server>&user:<username>&password:<password>
+	nc://login/server:<server>&user:<loginname>&password:<password>

 * server: The address of the server to connect to.
 The server may specify a protocol (http or https).
 If no protocol is specified the client will assume https.
-* username: The username that the client must use to login
+* loginname: The username that the client must use to login. **Note:** Keep in mind that this is the loginname and could be different from the username.
+For example the email address could be used to login but not for generating the webdav URL.
+You could fetch the actual username from the OCS API endpoint ... .
 * password: The password that the client must use to login and store securely

 This information will be used by the client to create a new account.